Associate Professor of History; Director of Graduate Studies

 Modern European Intellectual History; French and German Thought; Political Theology and Philosophical Anthropology; History of Medical Concepts; Film; History of Science

-The second project is a history of the concept and figure of “transparency” as used by philosophers, anthropologists, filmmakers, psychologists, and other intellectuals in postwar France.
-This project takes as its starting point the question why transparency, long a goal and ideal in philosophy, seemed so profoundly problematic in the period 1945-1975, whether as a social ideal (the aspiration to a transparent society or a transparent state), as an ethical priority (the traditional demand for personal purity and the romantic fantasy of the heart-to-heart), or as an epistemological ideal (the assertion of man’s capacity to know the world).
+The first track is modern European history of concepts, with an emphasis on France and philosophy.
+My An Atheism that is not Humanist Emerges in French Thought (Stanford, 2010) studied the transformation of the concept of the human around the critiques of secular humanism in interwar and early postwar France.
+I am currently completing a second monograph in this field, The Matter with Transparency in Postwar France.
+Long a goal and ideal in philosophy and today once again a major political catchword, the concept was treated by philosophers, anthropologists, psychologists, filmmakers, and other intellectuals as profoundly problematic in 1945-1975 France.
+This book takes as its starting point the question raised by this rejection of transparency, whether as a social ideal (the aspiration to a transparent society or a transparent state), as an ethical priority (the traditional demand for personal purity and the romantic fantasy of the heart-to-heart), or as an epistemological ideal (the assertion of man’s capacity to know the world).

-Finally, I have begun research toward a history of conceptions of the “New Man” in nineteenth- and early-twentieth-century Europe.
-This project, supported by an ACLS Ryskamp Fellowship (2013-16) concerns the dream of a transformation of human nature resulting from—but often working against—the advance of modernity; it brings together considerations of different scientific fields (anthropology, psychology, social hygiene, etc), competing figures of authority and power, aesthetic figurations of the motif, and the announcements, ever more frequent after World War I and especially in the National Socialist and Soviet regimes, of the impending or ongoing construction and supposedly redemptive promise of “New Men.”
+My other current projects generally concern the intersections of aesthetics and politics with a continued focus on the history of concepts in Europe and of scientific and political languages concerning the body.
+The Scaffold of Sovereignty: Global and Aesthetic Perspectives on the History of a Concept, a volume co-edited with Zvi Ben-Dor Benite and Nicole Jerr, is under contract with Columbia University Press.
+In 2015-2016 I will be on leave, thanks to an ACLS Ryskamp Fellowship, to pursue research toward a history of conceptions of the “New Man” in nineteenth- and early-twentieth-century Europe.
+This project concerns the dream of a transformation of human nature resulting from—but often working against—the advance of modernity; it brings together considerations of different scientific fields (anthropology, psychology, social hygiene, etc), competing figures of authority and power, aesthetic figurations of the motif, and the announcements, ever more frequent after World War I and especially in the National Socialist and Soviet regimes, of the impending or ongoing construction and supposedly redemptive promise of “New Men.”

 Books: An Atheism that is Not Humanist Emerges in French Thought.
 Stanford University Press, 2010.
 Cultural Memory in the Present series.